naifsheikh0808-collab/-PenDrive-AI-Offline-Coding-Assistant/README.md

 - This is often just slow disk read — a multi-GB file on a USB pendrive can take a few minutes.
 Check Task Manager → Performance tab; if Disk or RAM usage is active, it's still working.

 **It's been stuck for 5+ minutes with zero activity**
-- Check your free RAM — you need at least the model's file size in free RAM (e.g. ~2GB free for the 3B model, ~5GB free for a 7B model).
+- Check your free RAM — you need at least the model's file size in free RAM (e.g. ~2GB free for the 3B model).
-- Verify the `.gguf` file isn't corrupted — compare its file size to the original on Hugging Face.
-A failed/interrupted download is the most common cause of a silent hang.
+- Verify the `.gguf` file isn't corrupted — if the ZIP download from Google Drive got interrupted, re-download it.

 **"No usable GPU found" warning**
 - Harmless if you're running CPU-only (`-ngl 0`).
 This just confirms it's using your CPU, not a GPU.